ElaineLi0320/Emotion-Aware-AI/README.md

 Following the standard of well-known dataset FER-2013 created by Pierre Luc Carrier and Aaron Courville, integer labels are used to classify facial images expressing eight emotions, three of which (in italics) are tailored to the needs of this project:
 - 0: Angry
 - 1: *Frustration*
+- 2: *Boredom*
 - ~~2: *Distracted*~~
 - 3: Happy
 - 4: Sad
 - 5: Surprise
 - 6: Neutral
-- 7: *Boredom*
 > [!Note]
 > *Distracted* is temporarily removed from our training dataset due to a failure in collecting meaningful images expressing this particular emotion.
 It may be added back in future if we're able to gather relevant images from other sources.
-Accordingly, integer labels of emotion classes after *Distracted* are bumped up by one.
+Class labels are adjusted accordingly.

 ### How images are collected for custom emotions
 Facial images representing frustration, distracted and boredom are fetched from Google Images using API calls.
 To ensure the diversity of our images, a basic search string is combined with other keywords like "men", "women" etc. before being passed to an API call.
 Faces from returned results are then extracted and cropped to a standard size of 48x48 with OpenCV, followed by a conversion to pixel string before being added to a csv file.